Dishaa01423/pdf_generator/README.md

+# PDF Generator from CSV

-This Python script generates a multi-page PDF file from a CSV file using the FPDF library.
+This Python script generates a multi-page PDF file from a CSV file using the `FPDF` library.
 Each topic in the CSV file is displayed as a header on each page, with lined pages for writing notes.

-#Prerequisites
+##Prerequisites

 Python 3.x
 FPDF library
 pandas library

-#Installation
+##Installation

 1. Clone this repository to your local machine. git clone https://github.com/yourusername/pdf-generator.git cd pdf-generator